 There are a few steps, but it’s a super easy process, I promise you that.
 Start by cooking the ground turkey first, the sauce and filling can be done afterwards while the turkey is cooking.

-- add the ground turkey, and stir well until no longer pink
+- add the ground turkey, and use a wooden spoon to break into small pieces, then cook well until no longer pink

 - add stock (broth) and bay leaves, and leave to cook until the liquid is evaporated